The opportunities in virtual and augmented reality

-“The right qualifications aren’t just for games designers, there’ll be other professions as well.
-For architects, for example, an understanding of virtual reality will be really important because VR is a medium of the future, one that will impact their industry and it’s not going away.
+“The right qualifications aren’t just for games designers; there’ll be other professions as well.
+For architects, for example, an understanding of virtual reality will be really important because VR is a media of the future, one that will impact their industry and it’s not going away.

 “Whatever they learn about VR is also easily translatable into AR, which is another area seeing significant growth and may even replace VR.”

 The beauty of virtual and augmented reality lies in their ability to be only as limited as our own imaginations, quite literally.
 While the term “virtual reality” is used a lot, the meaning is often glossed over.